Mehmet Rüştü Başaran

-Mehmet Rüştü Başaran (born 1946/47) is a Turkish billionaire businessman, the head of Habas Industrial and Medical Gases Production Industries, one of Turkey's largest steel producers.
+Mehmet Rüştü Başaran (born 1946/1947) is a Turkish billionaire businessman, the head of Habas Industrial and Medical Gases Production Industries, one of Turkey's largest steel producers.
 In 2018, Mehmet Rustu Basaran ranked #1999 on the Forbes World's Billionaires list, with wealth listed at US$1.1 billion.

-Habas was founded by his father Hamdi Basaran in 1956. he is the chairman and part owner of Anadolubank.
+Habas was founded by his father, Hamdi Başaran, in 1956. he is the chairman and part owner of Anadolubank.

 Başaran is divorced, and lives in Istanbul, Turkey.